Kherington Payne: Post-SYTYCD

 After the show she went on to play a reform school girl with fellow Season 4 contestants Katee Shean and Comfort Fedoke in the "Bootylicious" number in the "Hairography" episode of the television show Glee.
 She later starred as Alice Ellerton in the 2009 reinvention of the movie Fame, which opened in theaters in September 2009.
 Payne also appeared as a checkout girl in the indie-movie musical Leading Ladies, starring Melanie LaPatin and Benji Schwimmer.

-In early 2010, Payne performed as a backup dancer for Katy Perry at the 2010 MTV Movie Awards, and was also featured prominently in the music video for Perry's summer smash-hit 'California Gurls' as the 'Peppermint Girl'.
+In early 2010, Payne, along Brandee Evans, performed as a backup dancer for Katy Perry at the 2010 MTV Movie Awards, and was also featured prominently in the music video for Perry's summer smash-hit 'California Gurls' as the 'Peppermint Girl'.
 In May, Payne was announced as a new member of the Pussycat Dolls, but her absence during later shows led many to believe that she'd left the group.
 In June, Payne played the role of Potiphar's wife in a production of Joseph and the Amazing Technicolor Dreamcoat, at the Lincoln Theater in Napa Valley.
 In early August, Payne danced with Diddy-Dirty Money at the Teen Choice Awards, to their hit track 'Hello Good Morning'.

 Throughout August and September, Payne joined Katy Perry on her Teenage Dream promo tour, performing at private concerts around the world, including television appearances on The Today Show, Italy's X-Factor, Germany's Wetten, dass..? and the Season 36 season premiere of Saturday Night Live.
-During that time she also performed on the American version of Dancing With The Stars for rock band Daughtry during the performance of their song 'September'.
+During that time, she also performed on the American version of Dancing with the Stars for rock band Daughtry during the performance of their song 'September'.
 Whilst pursuing her career, Payne also teaches and assists at various dance studios and conventions in and around America.

 In November, Payne performed a number of shows in Los Angeles with a girl group called Dance Recital.
 Payne co-starred with famous choreographer Laurieann Gibson on the E! docu-drama, The Dance Scene in 2011.
 The series followed Gibson and her dancers as they lived and worked in the LA dance/entertainment industry.
 The show first premiered April 10 on the E!
 Network in the United States, and has since been broadcast in many countries around the world.